pydanny/pydanny-v2/_posts/posts2012/casestudy-urls.md

 ---
-date: '2012-11-21'
+date: "2012-11-21"
 published: true
 slug: casestudy-urls
 tags:
   - python
   - django
   - howto
   - hackathon
   - class-based-views
 time_to_read: 3
-title: 'Case Study: URL Design for petcheatsheets.com'
+title: "Case Study: URL Design for petcheatsheets.com"
 ---

-**Backstory:** On Saturday, November 17, 2012 [Audrey Roy](http://audreymroy.com) and I decided to participate in the [Petcentric](https://twitter.com/petcentric) hackathon, a Los Angeles area Pet-themed product/coding contest held at [Amplify](http://www.amplify.la/).
+**Backstory:** On Saturday, November 17, 2012 Audrey Roy and I decided to participate in the [Petcentric](https://twitter.com/petcentric) hackathon, a Los Angeles area Pet-themed product/coding contest held at [Amplify](https://www.amplify.la/).
 We arrived a bit late, but armed with Audrey's idea of creating a pet based reference sheet for owners, pet sitters, vets, and anyone else needing a card with data on pets, we got to work.
 About eight hours later we toggled a DNS switch and